guowilling/SRVideoPlayer/README.md

-# SRVideoPlayer

-Video player based on AVFoundation.
+**SRVideoPlayer** is a video player based on AVFoundation.
 Custom play interface providing play, pause, full screen button and play progress, load progress bar.
-Cache video data while playing, next time play directly with local data, do not have to download again.
+Cache video data while playing, next time play directly with cached data, do not have to download again.

 ## Features

-* [x] Support local and network video and automatically distinguish.
+* [x] Automatically distinguish local and network video.
+* [x] Support to slide left half of the screen up or down to adjust brightness.
-* [x] Support slide left or right half of the screen up or down to adjust brightness or sound.
+* [x] Support to slide right half of the screen up or down to adjust sound.
-* [x] Support slide the screen left or right to seek play progress.
+* [x] Support to slide the screen left or right to seek play progress.

 ## Screenshots